sobolevn/awesome-cryptography/README.md

 - [RSA](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) - One of the first practical public-key cryptosystems and is widely used for secure data transmission.
 In RSA, this asymmetry is based on the practical difficulty of factoring the product of two large prime numbers, the factoring problem.

+#### Transform Encryption

+- [Transform Encryption (aka Proxy Re-Encryption)](https://docs.ironcorelabs.com/concepts/transform-encryption) - Transform encryption uses three  mathematically related keys: one to encrypt plaintext to a recipient, a second to decrypt the ciphertext, and a third to transform ciphertext encrypted to one recipient so it can be decrypted by a different recipient.

 #### Hash functions

 - [MD5](https://en.wikipedia.org/wiki/MD5) - Widely used hash function producing a 128-bit hash value.
 MD5 was initially designed to be used as a cryptographic hash function, but it has been found to suffer from extensive vulnerabilities.
 It can still be used as a checksum to verify data integrity, but only against unintentional corruption.